kubeflow/fairing/README.md

 package the model training code as a container image, and run the training job on Kubernetes.

-1. Create a simple TensorFlow model that prints out the hostname of the machine.
+1. Create a simple TensorFlow model that prints the machine's hostname.

 ```python
 import os